pytorch-labs/attention-gym/README.md

 ## Usage

-Here's a quick example of how to use the FlexAttention API with a custom attention mechanism:
+Here's a quick example of how to use the FlexAttention API with a causal_mask:

 ```python
 from torch.nn.attention.flex_attention import flex_attention, create_block_mask